johnjosephhorton/johnjosephhorton.github.io/research.md

-* Experimental Economics
+*

-``The future of crowd work''
+The future of crowd work

-* ACM-CSCW
+*

-``Are onling labor markets spot markets for tasks''
+Are online labor markets spot markets for tasks